Sen. Dianne Feinstein dies at age 90

 He called her “a friend, a hero for so many” and “a leader that changed the nature of the Senate and who changed the fabric of the nation.”

-One of her biggest legislative accomplishments was an amendment to ban the sale and manufacture of assault-style weapons, which President Bill Clinton signed into law in 1994 and lasted for a decade.
+One of her biggest legislative accomplishments was an amendment to ban the sale and manufacture of assault-style weapons, which then-President Clinton signed into law in 1994 and lasted for a decade.

 At the end of 2014, as then-chairwoman of the Senate Intelligence Committee, Feinstein released a bombshell 500-page public report on the CIA’s secret interrogation program, which later became the basis of a movie starring Annette Bening and Adam Driver.